Sucharithachowdary/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: R. Hemapriya
+Developed by: Sucharithachowdary
-RegisterNumber:  21221230036
+RegisterNumber:  21221240021
 */

 import numpy as np